 The block shows the computed gain and phase margins in a tabular format.
 Clicking Show Plot button opens the tabular display.

 The Assertion tab in the block specifies that a warning be thrown when the assertion fails, i.e., the gain and phase margins are not satisfied.

 Nichols Plot block from the Simulink Control Design Linear Analysis Plots library, which computes the loop response as the fuel mass drops during the simulation.
 The

 Generate dynamic range events block generates a rising edge whenever the fuel mass is a multiple of 10% of the maximum fuel mass.
 These rising edges trigger a linearization and display the results on the Nichols plot.
 The Show Plot in the Block Parameters dialog box opens the Nichols plot.

 Signal Builder block in the model defines the velocity profile for the aircraft.
-If Simulink Verification and Validation software is installed, double-clicking the block shows the Verification Manager Tool which displays the check blocks included in the model.
+Double click the block to show the Verification Manager Tool which displays the check blocks included in the model.
 See Using the Verification Manager for more information.

 To check if the specified gain and phase margins are satisfied, simulate the model by clicking the

 Signal Builder block window or the Simulink model.

 Warning: Assertion detected in 'scdaircraft/Check Gain and Phase Margins' at time 27020.4

 The times when the control loop is linearized.